 OCCURRENCE POSSIBLE CAUSE/SOLUTION Range is not level.
-1) Poor installation.
+Poor installation.
 When range is level, cooktop may appear out of alignment if countertop is not level.
-2) Weak, unstable floor.
+Weak, unstable floor.
 Be sure floor is level and can adequately support range.
 Contact a carpenter to correct sagging or sloping floor.
-3) Kitchen cabinet misalignment may make range appear to be unlevel.
+Kitchen cabinet misalignment may make range appear to be unlevel.
 Be sure cabinets are square and have sufficient room for range clearance.
 Cannot move appliance easily.
 Appliance must be accessible for service.
 Cabinets not square or are built in too tight.
 Contact a cabinet maker to correct the problem.
 Contact builder or installer to make appliance accessible.
 Carpeting interferes with range.
 Provide sufficient space so range can be lifted over carpet.
 Entire range or oven does not operate.
-1) Make sure cord/plug is tightly into outlet.
-2) Service wiring is not complete.
+Make sure cord/plug is tightly into outlet.
+Service wiring is not complete.
 Contact your dealer, installing agent or authorized servicer.
-3) Power outage.
+Power outage.
 Check house lights to be sure.
 Call your local electric company for service.
-Oven control beeps and displays F10, F30 or F90.
-1) Electronic control has detected a fault condition.
+Oven control beeps and displays F1, F3 or F9.
+Electronic control has detected a fault condition.
 Push CLEAR to clear the display and stop beeping.
 Program oven again.
 If fault recurs, record fault number.
 Push CLEAR and contact an authorized servicer.
 Oven and/or cooktop lights does not work.
-1) Replace or tighten bulb.
+Replace or tighten bulb.
 See "Changing Oven Light" in this Guide for instructions.
 Surface unit does not heat.
-1) No power to the appliance.
+No power to the appliance.
 Check steps under "Entire Range or Oven Does Not Operate" in this Avoid Service Checklist.
-2) Incorrect control setting.
+Incorrect control setting.
 Make sure the correct control is on for the surface unit to be used.
 Surface burners do not light.
-1) Surface control knob has not been completely turned to LITE.
+Surface control knob has not been completely turned to LITE.
 Push in and turn the surface control knob to LITE (until burner ignites) and then turn the surface control knob to the desired flame size.
-2) Burner ports are clogged.
+Burner ports are clogged.
 Clean burners.
 See "To Clean Burner Grates, Contoured Burner Pans, Burner Cap and Burner Base" under General Cleaning.
 With the burner off, use small-gauge wire or needle to clean ports or slots.
-3) Gas supply is turned off.
+Gas supply is turned off.
 Turn gas supply on.
 Surface burner flame burns half way around.
-1) Burner ports or slots are clogged.
+Burner ports or slots are clogged.
 With the burner off, clean by using a small-gauge wire or needle to lean ports or slots.
-2) Moisture is present after cleaning.
+Moisture is present after cleaning.
 Lightly fan the flame and allow the burner to operate until flame is full.
 Dry the burners thoroughly following instructions under General Cleaning.
-Surface burner flame is orange.
-1) Dust particles in main line.
-Allow the burner to operate a few minutes until flame turns blue.
-2) Salt air in coastal areas.
-A slightly orange flame is unavoidable.
-Scratches or abrasions on cooktop surface.
-Coarse particles such as salt or sand between cooktop and utensil can cause scratches.
-Be sure cooktop surface and bottoms of utensils are clean before usage.
-Small scratches do not affect cooking and will become less visible with time.
-Cleaning materials not recommended for ceramic-glass cooktop have been used.
-See "To Clean the Cooktop Glass" section under general cleaning.
-Cookware with rough bottom has been used.
-Use smooth, flat-bottomed cookware.
-Metalmarks.
-1) Sliding or scraping of metal utensils on cooktop surface.
-Do not slide metal utensils on cooktop surface.
-Use a ceramic-glass cooktop cleaning cream to remove the marks.
-See "To Clean the Cooktop Glass" section under General Cleaning.